meetecho/janus-gateway/README.md

 14.04 LTS).
 In that case, you'll have to [install it manually](http://www.opus-codec.org).

-For what concerns usrsctp, which is needed for Data Channels support, it is usually not available in repositories, so you'll have to install it manually.
+For what concerns usrsctp, which is needed for Data Channels support, it is usually not available in repositories, so if you're interested in them (support is optional) you'll have to install it manually.
 It is a pretty easy and standard process:

 	svn co http://sctp-refimpl.googlecode.com/svn/trunk/KERN/usrsctp usrsctp
 	cd usrsctp